yawaramin/scala-modules/README.md

     limitation, but perhaps one worth living with given the code organisation and maintainability benefits we gain in exchange.

-Finally, I found a [fantastic talk](https://youtu.be/oJOYVDwSE3Q) by
+Finally, I found a fantastic talk (Martens, 2015) on ML modules, their use, and the type theory behind them.
+I'm still mulling all the new ideas over, but so far I've managed to take away the following main
-@chrisamaphone on ML modules, their use, and the type theory behind them.
-I'm still mulling all the new ideas over, but so far I've managed to take away the following main points:
+points:

   - SML functors are _generative_ functors, so called because they _generate_ new modules as return values for each time they're